 I'm a serial snacker, so I try to keep it healthy as possible when I'm munching away.
 I can't say I'm always successful, but if I prep a few healthy snacks for the week, I stay on track.

-I usually prep on Sundays and I’ll make a few batches of Air-Fried Chickpeas, my favorite No-Bake Granola Bars and lately, instead of regular hummus, I’ve been making my Homemade Roasted Red Pepper Hummus.
+I'll usually prep on Sundays and I'll make a few batches of Air-Fried Chickpeas, my favorite No-Bake Granola Bars, this refreshing Vegan Tzatziki, and lately, instead of regular hummus, I've been making my Homemade Roasted Red Pepper Hummus.